quixio/quix-streams/docs/subscribe.md

 ## Subscribing to streams

 === "Python"
     Once you have the `TopicConsumer` instance you can start receiving streams.
-For each stream received from the specified topic, `TopicConsumer` will execute the callback `on_stream_received`.
+For each stream received by the specified topic, `TopicConsumer` will execute the callback `on_stream_received`.
 This callback will be invoked every time you receive a new Stream.
-For example, the following code prints the StreamId for each stream received on that topic:
+For example, the following code prints the `StreamId` for each stream received by that topic:

     ``` python
     from quixstreams import TopicConsumer, StreamConsumer